Phil-Factor/PowerShell-Utility-Cmdlets/README.md

 ## ExtractCredential

-see  **Get-WindowsCredential**
+for explanation about  [ExtractCredential](Get-WindowsCredential/ExtractCredential.ps1) see  **Get-WindowsCredential**

 ## Generate-NormallyDistributed

-Generates a normally-distributed random number using  the Box-Muller transform
+[Generate-NormallyDistributed](GenerateRandomText/Generate-NormallyDistributed.ps1) Generates a normally-distributed random number using  the Box-Muller transform

 ## GenerateRandomText

-This function takes a PowerShell object that has several keys representing phrase-banks,each  of which has an array that describes all the alternative components of a string and from it,  it returns a string.    basically, you give it a list of alternatives in an array and it selects one of them.
+[GenerateRandomText](GenerateRandomText/GenerateRandomText.ps1)   takes a PowerShell object that has several keys representing phrase-banks,each  of which has an array that describes all the alternative components of a string and from it,  it returns a string.    basically, you give it a list of alternatives in an array and it selects one of them.
 However, if you put in the name of an array as one of the alternatives,rather than     a word,it will, if it selects it, treat it as a new reference and will select one of   these alternatives.

 ## Get-DPEConfigItems

-Returns an encrypted config file as a Hashtable that can then be splatted to Flyway.
+[Get-DPEConfigItems](Get-DPEConfig/Get-DPEConfigItems.ps1) Returns an encrypted config file as a Hashtable that can then be splatted to Flyway.
 This is used to allow you to decrypt flyway configuration items 'on the fly in a form that can be passed to Flyway via splatting

 ## Get-FilesFromRepo

-Get a github repository and download it to a local directory/folder.
+[Get-FilesFromRepo](Get-FilesFromRepo/Get-FilesFromRepo.ps1) gets  a github repository and download it to a local directory/folder.
 This is a PowerShell cmdlet that allows you to download a  repository or just a directory from a repository. e.g.

 ```